Advertisement

 “You can experience hot flashes in perimenopause, before you go through menopause,” says Dr. Sikon.

-Most individuals describe a hot flash as a sudden, intense period of heat that’s accompanied by sweating and discomfort.
+Most describe a hot flash as a sudden, intense period of heat that’s accompanied by sweating and discomfort.
 Sometimes, it’s followed by chills.

 When they happen during the day, they’re called hot flashes and when they happen during the night, they’re called night sweats.
 And night sweats can disrupt your sleep, leaving you feeling fatigued, irritable and more forgetful.